by Jen Johnson, Revolut Contributor

 How do I move to Revolut from my old bank?

 Great news!
 If you already have a personal account with Revolut you'll be able to skip one step when you open a business account, as well.
-And you can use your personal card to top up your business account if you need to.
+And you can use the instant transfer function from your personal card to top up your business account.

 Normally, your monthly account fee is deducted from your business account balance.
 We only ask you for payment card information in case you forget to top up – and it’s fine to list any personal debit or credit card as your backup payment option.